Thenafi/medcaped/README.md

 # Medcaped

-Python selenium and bs4 script to scrape https://medex.com.bd website filtering language specific data.
+Python selenium and bs4 script to scrape https://medex.com.bd and https://www.shajgoj.com/(bs4 only) website filtering language specific & health related data.
 This was only made for educational purpose.

 The files are very unstructured.
 The steps for successfully scraping the data are -